 The Queen’s Foundation Bursary Fund offers financial support to independent learners (i.e. to students not fully funded by sponsoring churches studying with us on formational programmes) who are encountering financial barriers to learning at the point of application for a particular course.
-Funding is limited and is only available to UK-resident students beginning a new taught course or award.
+Funding is limited and is only available to UK-resident students beginning a new taught course or award at Queen’s.

 Priority will be given to students who are not in a position to obtain loans through Student Finance England (i.e. if wanting to study at the same or a lower level of an academic award already received), or whose programme of study is not eligible for SFE funding.
 Other applications will, however, be considered, subject to available funding, when clear reasons are given for why an eligible applicant is choosing not to take out a student loan.